 Mouse button mode for precise control over mouse button and scrolling operations.

-Easy text entry using on-screen keyboard with preview.
+Easy text entry using the on-screen keyboard with preview.

 Important non-character keyboard keys (function, modifier, and so on) available on a scrolling key bar.